v4iv/theleakycauldronblog/src/pages/blog/requesting-user-details-from-jwt-in-django-oauth-toolkit.md

   - Django
   - DRF
 ---
 We always require an API to fetch the details of the current user.
-This API unfortunately isn't provided by default in Django OAuth Toolkit.
+This API, unfortunately, isn't provided by default in Django OAuth Toolkit.
 But worry not, it's fairly easy to write this API, and that is what we'll do.
 But before we begin, let's clarify some assumptions:

 * This tutorial is written with Django 2.0 specific commands in mind (eg. Path)
 * This is for someone who has Django OAuth Toolkit already up and running in the project.